 The Department of Geography owns a range of field equipment including, coring equipment, surveying equipment and GNSS equipment.
-The department inventory of field equipment can be found here.
+The department inventory of field equipment is available from the technical staff.

 If you require field equipment for research or teaching, an equipment request form should be completed and sent to the Senior Technical Officer, Jas Canavan (firstname.lastname@example.org) at least one week prior to fieldwork commencing.
 Forms are available from Jas Canavan.